itsmeShC/shc-resume/README.md

 # Introduction 👋
 A resume is a formal document that gives a summary of your professional experience, accomplishments, and education.
 It also includes information about any relevant work experience, abilities, or education you may have.
+A resume helps you highlight your skills and persuade companies that you are competent and employable.
+It is typically combined with a cover letter.

 # SHC-Resume
 This resume is editable.
 By just clicking on any word within the resume, you may edit it and make your own version.